MSIA/MLDS400_group014/README.md

 # MLDS400_group014

+## Week 2
+database upload:
+This week we have uploaded all the datasets to the postgreSQL and tries to do load the data from the cloud to do analysis.
+It takes a long time to upload trnsact data (11 GB).
+Others takes less than 1 minute.
+We have also made the connection between python and Postgress to allow data to be read into a jupyter notebook.

+Goals For next week:
+* Figure out the machine learning topic we are going to present in dashboard.
+* Data cleaning
+* Do more EDA on every dataset and some data visualzation.
+* figure out what variables are important for us for our machine learning problem(If we have time)?

 ## Week 1
 * This week our goal was to download all the files, load them into Python and begin exploring the data
 * Our team also downloaded Postgres